This page contains resources on strategies to use box traps safely and responsibly to prevent injury to humans, domestic animals, and wildlife.

 - Shoes that fully cover the feet.
 No flip flops.

-- Insect repellent, DEET is recommended.
+- Insect repellent, such as DEET, is recommended.

 2. Select the right trap.
 Like automobiles, some traps offer more safety features than others.